5 challenges awaiting Amazon’s new CEO

 Tensions can arise when a CEO moves to the board and still has a hand in the business, said Jason Schloetzer, a business professor at Georgetown University’s McDonough School of Business.
 The new CEO may want to end some of Bezos’ initiatives that Bezos doesn’t agree with.
 Or other executives may keep reporting to Bezos, leaving Jassy out of the loop.

-For it to work, Schloetzer said Amazon has to structure the roles so they don’t step on each other’s toes.
+For it to work, Schloetzer said Amazon has to structure the roles so they don’t step on each others toes.

 Associated Press writers Marcy Gordon in Washington and Matt O’Brien in Providence, Rhode Island, contributed to this report.